1. Home

 Consequences for Unexcused Absences

 An unexcused absence will result in the student losing the privilege of participating in any after school activity, including but not limited to athletic games and practices, dances, club activities and all other extracurricular events.
-If the unexcused absence occurs the day before a weekend or holiday, the loss of privileges includes the any school activity or event that takes place during the holiday and or weekend.
+If the unexcused absence occurs the day before a weekend or holiday, the loss of privileges includes any school activity or event that takes place during the holiday and or weekend.

-Changing an Attendance Failure to a Passing Grade
+Changing an Impacted Grade to Original Grade

 Unexcused Absence Rules Applicable to All Quarters.